Corkage Fee Guide

 Allowing guests to bring their own bottle of wine is considered a courtesy.
 As such, there is proper etiquette to follow when bringing your own bottle of wine.
 Below are some tips to follow if you want to bring a bottle to a restaurant.

 - Understand the restaurant’s policy (if they allow it or not) along with their corkage fee.
-If you are unsure about anything, it is best practice to call ahead if the information is not clear on a website.
+If you are unsure, it is best practice to call ahead if the information is not clear on a website.

 - Make sure there are food options that will go with your wine.